 HOW MUCH DOES IT COST?
 The price starts from €50 and total cost per session depends on size and type of the tattoo.
 Treatment packages are not available and final pricing will be discussed while the tattoo is being assessed in the salon.

 WILL IT LEAVE A SCAR?
 Picosecond laser is non-ablative, meaning it leaves dermis unharmed.
-When proper laser protocols and patient aftercare are utilized, it is uncommon for a patient to scar after a picosecond laser treatment.
+When proper laser protocols and client aftercare are utilized, it is uncommon for a client to scar after a picosecond laser treatment.
 It's important to not scratching, picking at blisters and scabs and following post-operative instructions.

 NOTE: If you have a history of keloid scarring, it is something worth bringing up to your esthetician.

 ARE THERE ANY SIDE EFFECTS WITH LASER TATTOO REMOVAL?
 All clients should expect some level of side effects.
 The most common side effects are: redness, tenderness, swelling, scabs.
 Less commonly, you may also experience temporary lightening (hypopigmentation) of the skin in the treatment area.
 The good news is that these side effects are short lived and the skin eventually returns to its normal tone.

 Allergic reactions: Not many clients display an allergic reaction at the time of tattooing, despite the presence of metal salts, chromium oxide, cobalt or cadmium sulphide - all of which can cause swelling, erythema, pruritus (itch) or even granulomatous reactions.
 However, the picosecond laser-induced extracellular fragmented and mobilised pigments can be recognised by the clients’ immune system as a foreign antigen, potentially triggering an allergic response.
 This can initiate a localised as well as a systemic allergic reaction.

 - The use of creams with a UV filter with an SPF30 for min.
 4 weeks after the procedure